bachlab/PsPM/_posts/2024-01-04-documentation.md

 ### Non-linear model for event-related SCR
 This model is used, e.g. for
-conditioned (anticiaptory) responses in fear conditioning.
+conditioned (anticipatory) responses in fear conditioning.
 It assumes that the onset of the neural response is not precisely known, and estimates onset, dispersion, and amplitude of the response.
 Non-linear model inversion is accomplished in the computational framework of the [Variational Bayes approach](https://doi.org/10.1371/journal.pcbi.1003441).